-We celebrate Baptism during our 11:30 service on designated Sundays each month.
+We celebrate Baptism on designated weekend each month.
 As Presbyterians, it is our tradition that the congregation make a commitment to support you and your child in the process of Christian nurture.
 However, we invite you to bring along one or two special friends to stand with you as Sponsors.
 When the minister introduces your family, you may come to the front of the Sanctuary, taking your place in front of the Communion Table and facing the congregation.
 You, as parents, will be asked the following questions:

 “Who is your Lord and Savior?” – (Jesus Christ)

 “Do you trust Him?” – (Yes)

 “Do you intend to be His disciple, to show His love, and to do His will?” – (Yes)

 Then the congregation, acting as your child’s “corporate Godparents.” promise their support, love, prayers and friendship for you and your family.